janklab/MlxShake/docs/UserGuide.md

 ### Code Examples

+Live Script "Code Examples" are the non-executable formatted code blocks that display code but do not evaluate it when the script is run.

-"MATLAB" Code Examples (as opposed to actual executable Matlab code) are rendered as follows:
+"MATLAB" Code Examples are rendered as follows:

 ```matlab:Code(Display)
 % Matlab Code Example display